KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 TODO: Determine how we can manipulate node visibility, currently this isn't supported in glTF.
 There is the extension KHR_nodes_disable.

+### KHR_Animation_Pointer caveats

+Much of the queries and action capabilities of this extension are mediated through the KHR_Animation_Pointer extension.
+* For layer 0, we will not allow for queries using KHR_animation_pointer.
+* For layer 1, we will support all capoabilities of KHT_animation_pointer for both queries and actions.
+* We will support a namespace extension to the KHR_animation_pointer for querying and setting the viewport camera.
+The format for this is "/viewer/camera/" The supported camera properties are are all of those on the camera.schema.json along with the properties on either orthpgraphic or perspective schema.json dependent on the camera type.
+We also allow you to query "cameraIndex" which if this is a camera specified by the original glTF file, it will be a non-negative index to that camera, otherwise it will be a negative number.
+We also support accessing the current location and orientation of the camera via the path /globalTransform/{rotation|scale|position}."

+* For disabling and enabling nodes and node trees, we will rely upon the KHT_nodes_disable extension.

 ### Examples